 Decolonising the Economics Curriculum

-The Economics Network sponsored two sessions on decolonisation at that 2020 Festival of Economics in Bristol.
+The Economics Network sponsored two sessions on decolonisation at the 2020 Festival of Economics in Bristol.
 You can watch the archived video on CrowdCast:

 - Why Diversifying and Decolonising Economics Matters to Everyone featured Keston Perry (UWE Bristol), Imran Rasul (University College London), Rhonda Vonshay Sharpe (WISER) and was chaired by Romesh Vaitilingam.